libretro/docs/docs/library/dosbox-pure.md

 ## Background

 DOSBox Pure is fork of the multiplatform MS-DOS emulator, DOSBox.
-It was built by Bernhard Schelling in 2020 specifically for RetroArch/Libretro and implements advanced features like save states, an on-screen keyboard, easy controller setup or rewinding.
+It was built by Psyraven in 2020 specifically for RetroArch/Libretro and implements advanced features like save states, an on-screen keyboard, easy controller setup or rewinding.
 DOSBox Pure aims for simplicity and ease of use.

 The DOSBox-Pure core has been authored by